dimanikulin/dimanikulin/Fishing.md

 # Headline
-TBD

-# The Art of Phishing: How Scammers Are Trying to Reel You In
+The Art of Phishing: How Scammers Are Trying to Reel You In
-The art of phishing is constantly evolving, and scammers are finding new ways to trick unsuspecting victims.
-This article explores some of the latest tactics used in phishing attacks.

 # Table of contents
 - [Tags](https://github.com/dimanikulin/dimanikulin/blob/main/Fishing.md#tags)